-The most common fuel type in Chouteau County is grassland which includes a significant amount of CRP.
+The most common fuel type in Cascade County is grassland which includes a significant amount of CRP.
 Some of the CRP land has been enrolled in the program for approximately 20 years.
 Fires in the grassland type will exhibit significant fire behavior which includes high intensity fire behavior that are not easily controlled.
+Furthermore, the non grazed heavy concentrations of grass are readily able to burn during any given time of the year.
+During periods of green up, the fire behavior is reduced, but the heavy dead component will carry a wild land fire.